This router features very good range and is fast enough to handle any video streaming or gaming task you can throw at it.

 When you’re looking for a router to push your internet connectivity performance over the top, Netgear is one of the most trusted brand names for this type of hardware.
 The best Netgear routers offer a host of cool features that will help you have the best possible Internet experience.

 We’ve compiled this Netgear routers shopping guide to help you make the smartest choice when purchasing a new router.
-At Best Reviews, we take pride in our thorough research methods in all product categories, including routers.

 A router is a piece of hardware that manages the internet connection for your home or business.
 It passes data from the internet to the different devices in your home, and provides security against unauthorized users.